No sign of Francis frugality in clerical cloth trade

 The approach extends to his clothes.
 While Benedict wore a gold cross, red papal shoes and an ermine-trimmed crimson cape, Francis prefers simple white robes, a silver-plated metal cross and ordinary black shoes.

-Esquire magazine named Francis 2013's best dressed man, saying his plain dress "signaled a new era".
+Esquire magazine named Francis 2013's best dressed man, saying his plain dress "signalled a new era".

 But Andrea Koray, a Franciscan monk who wears sandals and the brown robe of his order, said actions by Francis such as washing and kissing the feet of non-Christians at a traditional Lent ceremony were far more important indicators of change.

-"I don't want trivialize things by pointing to such gestures, like the cross is not made of gold or he doesn't wear the same shoes as previous popes," Koray said.
+"I don't want trivialise things by pointing to such gestures, like the cross is not made of gold or he doesn't wear the same shoes as previous popes," Koray said.

 "These are trivialities, we shouldn't pay too much attention to them.
 They are a sign, but his humanitarian gestures are more important," he said.